cschech/CBSD/README.md

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, for all kernel objects /usr/share/relink/kernel/$BUILD, this security vulnerability would be closed.

+Keeping all link-reordering as a purely-mathematical segment-shuffling operation on a reference kernel binary and the discarding of the link kit concept entirely is desirable as a a complete alternative.

 # clang build process
 I have extracted the compilation phase and linking phase to make them not depend on BSD make as a proof of concept of how to start to move away from provided components, but a working GCC build is needed for full diverse compilation.